icaew-digital-archive/handbook/docs/admin-guides/web-archiving/browsertrix.md

 After the crawl completes, perform the following verification steps:

 #### 1. Run web_archive_validator.py
-- Generates three CSV files:
+- Use [web_archive_validator.py](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/web%20crawling/web_archive_validator.py) to generate three CSV files:
     - `matching_urls.csv` - Successfully crawled URLs
     - `missing_urls.csv` - URLs that failed to crawl
     - `non_200_urls.csv` - URLs that returned non-200 status codes
 - Investigate missing and non-200 URLs.
 If neccessary, create a new seedFile.txt with problematic URLs.
 Run a secondary crawl using the same configuration.
 The URLs in the `missing_urls.csv` file is obvious, but also look for 404/500 error URLs in `non_200_urls.csv` too.
-This secondary crawl should be done via [crawl-config-icaew-com-one-hop.yaml](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/web%20crawling/browsertrix-crawler%20files%20and%20scripts/crawl-config-icaew-com-one-hop.yaml), i.e. the ICAEW.com patch crawl {#icaewcom-patch-crawl}.
+This secondary crawl should be done via [crawl-config-icaew-com-one-hop.yaml](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/browsertrix-crawler%20files%20and%20scripts/crawl-config-icaew-com-one-hop.yaml), i.e. the ICAEW.com patch crawl {#icaewcom-patch-crawl}.
 This crawl config differs in the sense that it will only crawl the URLs from the seedFile.txt + 1 hop (to pickup things such as links to PDFs etc.) but will not discover/crawl the entire site like the primary crawl.

 #### 2. Final packaging of WARCs into WACZ
 -  Once you are happy with the QA and verification, use [warc_processor.py](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/web%20crawling/warc_processor.py) to: